RemoteReasoner: Towards Unifying Geospatial Reasoning Workflow: Experiments

 \subsubsection{Geospatial Contour Reasoning}

 This section validates the contour extraction performance of RemoteReasoner.
 We select EPOC~\cite{chen2024subobject} as a comparative baseline.
 Since EPOC lacks reasoning capabilities, we crop the bounding boxes (bbox) generated by RemoteReasoner and input them into EPOC to obtain contours, as shown in Fig.~\ref{ablation:contour}.
-Since EPOC is class-agnostic, it extracts contours for all objects within the region (\textit{e.g.}, first and third rows).
+As EPOC is class-agnostic, it extracts contours for all objects within the region (\textit{e.g.}, Fig.~\ref{ablation:contour} (a) and (b)).
 In contrast, RemoteReasoner's contours are derived from segmentation masks, resulting in tighter alignment with target boundaries.
-Furthermore, under low-resolution conditions (second row), EPOC produces blurry or disconnected contours, whereas our method maintains sharp and closed boundaries.
+Furthermore, under low-resolution conditions (Fig.~\ref{ablation:contour} (c)), EPOC produces blurry or disconnected contours, whereas our method maintains sharp and closed boundaries.

 Quantitative results (as shown in Tab.~\ref{contour}) demonstrate that RemoteReasoner surpasses EPOC by at least 0.34 in both F1 scores, with significantly lower distance errors compared to EPOC.
 This performance gap can be attributed to EPOC's tendency to extract extraneous contours and its failure to handle indistinct target boundaries effectively.